lhwdev/note/docs/compose/how-it-works.md

 But comparing if parameters are changed is quite expensive in some cases.
 So Compose tries to avoid the comparison.
-When you just passes your argument to another Composable function as-is, Compose propagates the state, if it is changed.
+When you just passes your argument to another Composable function as-is, Compose propagates the state, whether it is changed.
 The state is passed through `$changed`, which consists of 3-bit per parameter integer.

 The highest bit(0) indicates if it is *stable*.
 Stability is indicated via